Let our Speech Pathology team help you with PROMPT therapy

 PROMPT therapy is appropriate for a wide range of patients.
 Clients who have motor speech disorders, articulation problems, or are non-verbal benefit the most from PROMPT.
 Individuals with aphasia, apraxia/dyspraxia, dysarthria, cerebral palsy, acquired brain injuries and Autism spectrum disorders have also achieved improvements in their speech abilities from PROMPT therapy.

-Due to the tactile nature of PROMPT therapy, our team will assess potential clients, and set goals relevant to their existing abilities.
+Due to the tactile nature of PROMPT therapy, our speech pathology team in Newcastle will assess potential clients, and set goals relevant to their existing abilities.
 Our therapies are tailored to suit the individual to ensure every client is working towards goals best suited to their needs.

 How can the PROMPT approach help my child?